mackyle/markdown/syntax.md

 used, but if you want, you can put them all at the end of your document, sort of like footnotes.

+All first, second and third level headers defined at the top-level (in other words they are not in lists and start at the left margin) using either the setext-style or atx-style automatically have an anchor id and link definition added for them provided there is not already a previous definition with the same id.
+You can use this to place a table-of-contents at the top of the document that links to subsections later in the document.

 Here's an example of reference links in action:

       I get 10 times more traffic from [Google] [1] than from